Jury in Kim Potter trial ends another day without verdict

 Rachel Moran, a professor at the University of St. Thomas School of Law, noted that the jurors didn’t say they were at an impasse.

-“Judge (Regina) Chu is going to let them keep deliberating if they don’t express concern or distress about how it’s going.
-I don’t think she would interrupt the deliberations just because they are going long,” Moran said.
+“Judge (Regina) Chu is going to let them keep deliberating if they don’t express concern or distress about how it’s going,” Moran said.

 The judge has ordered that the jury be sequestered during deliberations — meaning they remain under the court’s supervision in an undisclosed hotel and cannot return home until they have reached a verdict or the judge has determined they can't reach one.
 Her order allows them to communicate with family members as long as they avoid discussing the trial.